robjohnnoble/robjohnnoble.github.io/_pages/cv.md

 {% include base_path %}

 * 2020-present: Lecturer in Mathematics at City, University of London, UK
-* 2018-2020: PostDoc (20% contract) with Hanna Kokko at the University of Zurich, Switzerland
+* 2018-2020: Postdoctoral researcher (20% contract) with Hanna Kokko at the University of Zurich, Switzerland
-* 2017-2020: PostDoc (80% contract) with Niko Beerenwinkel at ETH Zurich, Switzerland
+* 2017-2020: Postdoctoral researcher (80% contract) with Niko Beerenwinkel at ETH Zurich, Switzerland
-* 2014-2017: PostDoc with Michael Hochberg at l'Institut des Sciences de l’Evolution de Montpellier, France
+* 2014-2017: Postdoctoral researcher with Michael Hochberg at l'Institut des Sciences de l’Evolution de Montpellier, France
 * 2009-2014: DPhil with Mario Recker and Sunetra Gupta at the University of Oxford, UK
 * 1999-2003: Master of Mathematics First Class (Hons) at the University of York, UK